madhavsullad/image-encryption/README.md

 # Image-Encyption
-The almost nearly working files are in the directory named kinda done!
+Working scripts are in 'kinda done' directory.

+Works perfectly on Ubuntu.
+On windows error occurs in the client side.